**What is cognitive impairment?**

 - **Orientation (10 points)**: This section assesses a patient's orientation to time (5 points) and place (5 points), with each correct piece of information earning a point.

-- Registration (3 points): Involves the clinician stating three unrelated objects clearly and slowly, after which the patient has to repeat them back correctly to earn points.
+- **Registration (3 points)**: The clinician states three unrelated objects clearly and slowly, after which the patient repeats them back correctly to earn points.

 - **Attention and calculation (5 points)**: The patient is asked to subtract 7 from 100 continuously down to 65, with each correct subtraction earning a point.
 Alternatively, the patient can be asked to spell "world" backward.